By Whitney Gillespie March 22, 2024

 Instead, utilizing FP&A software for the long-range planning process has many benefits:

-• Saves time in the planning process by providing access to all the data in one place.
+- Saves time in the planning process by providing access to all the data in one place.
 Providing all the key stakeholders with access to the same data eliminates offline spreadsheets and siloed processes that create more work to aggregate and validate the data.

-• Opportunity to incorporate predictive analytics and machine learning to use internal/external insights and data to better understand future fluctuations and changes.
+- Opportunity to incorporate predictive analytics and machine learning to use internal/external insights and data to better understand future fluctuations and changes.
 Bringing in both internal data and external trends can layer in additional insights that guide future decision-making and future-proof the plan via the ability to sense fluctuations sooner.

-• Improves data quality and accuracy that redirects the time and effort spent from managing manual processes toward better strategic and tactical decision-making.
+- Improves data qualityand accuracy that redirects the time and effort spent from managing manual processes toward better strategic and tactical decision-making.

-• Allows leaders to model what-if scenarios and make ad-hoc changes as the plan is executed.
+- Allows leaders to model what-if scenarios and make ad-hoc changes as the plan is executed.
 An important aspect of the long-range planning process is managing an ever-changing plan in a fast-paced business landscape.
 Managing that plan as conditions change and being able to dynamically update for the changes is crucial to long-term success.

-Figure 1: Data visualizations enable faster insights and changes
+Figure 1: Data visualizations enable faster insights and changes in response to fluctuations in the market and financial results

 All these improvements ultimately make long-range planning easier, quicker, and more accurate than a siloed planning process taking place in disjointed Excel spreadsheets.
 And that means less of a headache for the financial analysts tasked with putting the plan together.
 The improvements also allow leadership to focus more on strategy and execution – and less on worrying about the credibility of data or the reliability of Excel models.